ABOUT

 Methods

-The broad range of methods from classic to those recently developed are employed in a lab.
-We master microbiology, gene and genome engineering, next generation DNA and RNA sequencing (Oxford Nanopore), bioinformatics, enzymology, cell culture and other techniques.
-The obtained data are integrated by Systems Biology approach so creating a paradigm network for the virus-host interactions.
+The broad range of methods, from classic to those recently developed, is employed in a lab.
+We master microbiology, gene and genome engineering, next-generation DNA and RNA sequencing (Illumina and Oxford Nanopore), bioinformatics, enzymology, advanced microscopy and structural analysis, cell culture applications, and other techniques.

-Ministry of Education, Science and Sports, Short-term research in health and education project “System for virus spread control and extreme situation management during COVID-19 epidemics”, Nr.
+Ministry of Education, Science and Sports: “System for virus spread control and extreme situation management during COVID-19 epidemics”, Nr.
 S-DNR-20-2 (2021).

-Vilnius University Science Advancement Fund Project „Investigation of Totiviridae family virus ScV-LA biogenesis in native environment“, Nr.
-MSF-JM-7 (2019-2020).
+Vilnius University Science Advancement Fund: „Investigation of Totiviridae family virus ScV-LA biogenesis in native environment“, Nr.
+MSF-JM-7, 2019-2020.

 Molecular mechanisms of resistance to anticancer treatment